Standards for Educational and Psychological Testing

-Sometimes referred to as "the Bible" of psychometricians and testing industry professionals, these standards represent operational best practice is validity, fairness, reliability, design, delivery, scoring, and use of tests.
+Sometimes referred to as "the Bible" of psychometricians and testing industry professionals, these standards represent operational best practice in validity, fairness, reliability, design, delivery, scoring, and use of tests.
 In addition, these standards are required knowledge for licensed psychologists and are included on the Examination for Professional Practice in Psychology (EPPP) (see Domain 8, KN62).
+Although the standards are not a statement of legal requirements, courts have recognized them as an authoritative source for expert opinion on testing practices, and judges tend to be skeptical of expert opinions that seriously conflict with the standards.

 The current edition of The Standards for Educational and Psychological Testing was released in July 2014.
 Five areas received particular attention in the 2014 revision: